mozilla/legal-docs/en/firefox_cloud_services_tos.md

     It is your responsibility to protect your online accounts using strong and different passwords, security questions, two-factor authentication, password managers, and other safety measures.
 Although Firefox Monitor and [Have I Been Pwned?](https://haveibeenpwned.com/) strive to have current data, there is no guarantee that either will have complete or timely records of all public data breaches.

     (d) Firefox Notes lets you take notes in Firefox.
-A Firefox Account is required to view, edit, and delete your Notes across devices.
+A Firefox account is required to view, edit, and delete your Notes across devices.

-    (e) Firefox Sync lets you access information stored in Firefox across devices, including your tabs, awesome bar, passwords, bookmarks, and browser preferences.
-You can enable and disable Firefox Sync through the Tools section of Firefox.
-A Firefox Account is required.
+    (e) Firefox sync lets you access information stored in Firefox across devices, including your tabs, awesome bar, passwords, bookmarks, and browser preferences.
+You can enable and disable Firefox sync through the Settings section of Firefox.
+A Firefox account is required.

     (f) Pocket helps you discover great content that’s personalized to your interests and save this content so you can return to it later – on any device, at any time.